columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 -> mention external files

+-->

 ## Auxiliary Parameters (optional)

-In principle, the auxiliaries of the Config may contain any kind of variables, but there are several keys with a special meaning for columnflow, for which you would need to respect the expected format.
+In principle, the auxiliaries of the Config may contain any kind of variables.
+However, there are several keys with a special meaning for columnflow, for which you would need to respect the expected format.
 These are presented below at first, followed by a few examples of the kind of information you might want to save in the auxiliary part of the config on top of these.
+If you would like to use modules that ship with Columnflow, it is generally a good idea to first check their documentation to understand what kind of information you need to specify in the auxiliaries of your Config object for a successful run.

 ### Keep_columns

-During the Task {py:class}`~columnflow.tasks.reduction.ReduceEvents` new files in parquet format containing all remaining events and objects after the selections are created.
+During the Task {py:class}`~columnflow.tasks.reduction.ReduceEvents` new files containing all remaining events and objects after the selections are created in parquet format.
 If the auxiliary argument `keep_columns`, accessible through `cfg.x.keep_columns`, exists in the Config object, only the columns declared explicitely will be kept after the reduction.
 Actually, several tasks can make use of such an argument in the Config object for the reduction of their output.
 Therefore, the `keep_columns` argument expects a {py:class}`~columnflow.util.DotDict` containing the name of the tasks (with the `cf.` prefix) for which such a reduction should be applied as keys and the set of columns to be kept in the output of this task as values.

 An example is given below:

 ```python
 cfg.x.keep_columns = DotDict.wrap({
     "cf.ReduceEvents": {